Is Hollywood Ready to Embrace Deepfake Technology?

 Using image-to-image translation in filmmaking

 A deepfake is an image, video or audio track that has been manipulated using deep learning to mimic another person’s speech or likeness.
 This type of image-to-image translation can replace faces, manipulate facial expressions and even synthesize faces and speech.
 The simplest iteration of image-to-image translation is face swapping, as seen in Snapchat filters, where one person’s face is transposed onto that of another person or animal for comic effect.
-Given a large enough dataset, however, an unsupervised machine learning algorithm can generate a deepfake, which does a far more believable job of synthesizing images to mimic someone’s mannerisms.
+Given a large enough dataset, however, an unsupervised machine learning algorithm (which is a very important element in the field of data science) can generate a deepfake, which does a far more believable job of synthesizing images to mimic someone’s mannerisms.
 “Right now, the real targets are people like prominent politicians and the CEOs of major corporations—like a Tom Hanks or a Bill Gates,” said Adams.

 Image-to-image translation takes images from one domain and transforms them so they have the style (or characteristics) of images from another domain, such as a photo of the Eiffel Tower rendered à la Van Gogh’s “Starry Night.”
 This is done using a Generative Adversarial Network (GAN), which consists of two machine learning models working antagonistically: a generator and a discriminator.
 The generator attempts to generate new examples or derivations of the input data that can pass for real data, while the discriminator classifies these outputs as real or fake.
 The ultimate goal is for the algorithm to generate a new image so believable it “fools” the discriminator.